Operation Ceasefire: The Pareto principle in Ceasefire

 Research on the Ceasefire method has found a profound and so far invariant connection between serious violence and highly active criminal groups.
 A typical city-level finding is that groups collectively representing under 0.5% of the city's population will be connected as offenders, victims or both, with between half and three quarters of all homicide in the city—an example of the Pareto principle: a large proportion of the effects comes from a small proportion of the causes.
 This is likely to be an underestimate, as only incidents known to be connected to street groups are counted as such; a substantial portion of those not known will also be group connected.

 In Boston, for example, which at the time had a population of roughly 556,180 people, approximately 1,500 individuals were identified as comprising 61 separate groups.
 This 0.3% of the population was responsible for 60% of the city's homicides.
+Researchers used a combination of police and probation records, field interviews, and mapping of street groups to identify high-risk individuals and groups.
+The study reinforced the idea that a small set of identifiable people and groups are repeatedly associated with serious violence, drawing on both quantitative data and qualitative interviews to map the social networks and gun markets.
 Similarly, in Cincinnati in 1997, which had a population of about 333,210, between 800 and 1,000 individuals—less than 0.3% of the population—were identified as being group related, and were responsible for 75% of the city's homicides.